ENCODE-DCC/mirna-seq-pipeline/docs/reference.md

 * `mirna_seq_pipeline.fastqs` Is a list of input fastq files, one for each replicate.
 * `mirna_seq_pipeline.five_prime_adapters` Is a list of 5' adapter fasta files, one for each replicate.
 Note: order of this list should correspond to the order of `mirna_seq_pipeline.fastqs`.
 * `mirna_seq_pipeline.three_prime_adapters` Is the fasta file containing 3' adapters.
 Same set is used for all the replicates.
 * `mirna_seq_pipeline.star_index` Is the gzipped tar archive that contains STAR index.
-GRCh38 based on Gencode V24 version is available for download on [ENCODE Portal](https://www.encodeproject.org/files/ENCFF033AVX/).
+GRCh38 based on Gencode V24 version is available for download on [The ENCODE Portal](https://www.encodeproject.org/files/ENCFF033AVX/).
 * `mirna_seq_pipeline.mirna_annotation` Is the gzipped .gtf(.gz) file containing miRNA annotations.
-Gencode V24 version available for download on [ENCODE Portal](https://www.encodeproject.org/files/ENCFF628BVT/).
+Gencode V24 version available for download on [The ENCODE Portal](https://www.encodeproject.org/files/ENCFF628BVT/).
 * `mirna_seq_pipeline.chrom_sizes` Is .tsv that contains chromosome sizes.
+This can be downloaded from [The ENCODE Portal](https://www.encodeproject.org/files/GRCh38_EBV.chrom.sizes/)
 * `mirna_seq_pipeline.experiment_prefix` Is prefix that will be added to important output filenames.

 #### Example: